Val Lewton org

 Born May 7, 1904 in Yalta, Russia (now part of Ukraine) – Died March 14, 1951 at Cedars-Sinai Medical Center in Los Angeles, California

 Val Lewton was a Hollywood film producer who broke the rules on what a "producer" can do during movie production.
-Uniquely experienced as a professional writer in almost every aspect of the trade, he then worked for nearly a decade as an all-purpose assistant to David O. Selznick, one of the most successful independent film makers in Hollywood history.
-Lewton put his experience from his Selznick years to work at RKO where he was given his own special unit to make a string of eleven films, some so profitable they are credited with saving the financially strapped company from bankruptcy.
+Uniquely experienced as a professional writer in almost every aspect of the trade, he had worked for nearly a decade as an all-purpose assistant to David O. Selznick, one of the most successful independent film makers in Hollywood history.
+Lewton put his experience from his freelance writing career and his Selznick years together at RKO where he was given his own special unit to make a string of eleven films, some so profitable they are credited with saving the financially strapped company from bankruptcy.

 Lewton's filmmaking contains a unique sensitivity to human characterization, an emphasis on quality on the screen and in the writing, and all achieved despite limited resources.
 Lewton always prepared the final shooting script himself and detailed it with visual information to make sure the director he chose would emphasize the elements Lewton most wanted to form the cinematic experience for his audience.